kmziaur/Zentrix/README.md

 # Zentrix

-ZENTRIX is a modern full-stack e-commerce web application built using the MERN Stack (MongoDB, Express.js, React.js, Node.js).
-The platform provides a complete online shopping experience with authentication, product management, cart functionality, order management, admin dashboard access, and a responsive user interface.
+Zentrix is a full-stack scalable e-commerce platform with admin control, secure authentication, and modern UI designed to simulate real-world online shopping systems.

 ---